CUJO AI and Cylance Partner to Provide Best-in-Class Cross-Spectrum Cybersecurity Solutions

 Article Rating:

-MOUNTAIN VIEW, Calif., Jan.
-4, 2019 /PRNewswire/ -- CUJO AI, a network intelligence company that provides AI-driven security and device management solutions, today announced a planned strategic alliance with Cylance, the leading provider of AI-based, prevention-first security solutions.
+Cylance, the leading provider of AI-based, prevention-first security solutions, today announced a planned strategic alliance with CUJO AI, a network intelligence company that provides AI-driven security and device management solutions.

 Like providers in other industries, many network operators still rely on legacy technology that no longer meets the needs of today’s consumers.
 In fact, a recent telecoms.com survey found that 63% of providers still use DNS blacklisting for end-user protection, and 45% do not feel confident they are ready to manage internet of things (IoT) security requirements for their customers.
 The CUJO AI partnership with Cylance will combine AI endpoint and network security to allow telecom providers to offer end-to-end protection for all connected devices in the home.